stacks-network/sbtc-docs/src/clarity-contracts.md

 )
 ```

 Although powerful, the sBTC contract is actually relatively simple.
-This contract will not be interacted with directly by a developer or a user, but instead will be called by the sBTC signer system upon successful deposit and withdrawal requests.
+The `mint` and `burn` functions of the contract will not be interacted with directly by a developer or a user, but instead will be called by the sBTC signer system upon successful deposit and withdrawal requests.
+The `transfer` function, however, will often be called by developers for users looking to transfer their sBTC.

 Up at the top we are setting some variables, most notably the sBTC supply, which is set to match 1:1 with BTC supply.